Petar Zrinski: Military career

 He was initially schooled abroad in Graz and Trnava, and later also studied military science in Italy.
 Upon his return in 1637, he clashed with the Ottomans near Nagykanizsa.
 Since then he resided in Ozalj, where he married Ana Katarina Frankapan.
 Due to forceful seizure of a land parcel near Rijeka, he was accused of treason, but was later pardoned in 1647.
 He was appointed a great captain of Žumberak uskoks, with whom he participated in the Thirty Years' War, in which he distinguished himself during its final phase on the German and Bohemian frontiers.

 In 1649, he defeated an Ottoman army near Slunj, and in 1654, he aided the Republic of Venice both on land and on sea in the Candian War, causing great damage to the Ottomans.
 In 1655, he again defeated an Ottoman army near Perušić in Lika, which earned him the position of captain of Senj, Ogulin and whole of Primorje (coastline).

 On 16 October 1663, he achieved his greatest victory against the Ottomans, in a place called Jurjeve Stjene (George's cliffs), near Otočac, where he defeated a much greater Ottoman army numbering 8,000-10,000 troops under the command of Ali-Pasha Čengić, who was consequently captured by the Croatian army.
 As a result, the entire army of the Bosnia Eyalet was defeated, and invasions into Gacka from there permanently ceased.
 In spite of this success, the ransom for Čengić was taken away from him upon the complaint of general Herbert Auersperg, who previously withdrew to Carniola from Karlovac.

+Other endeavors

+The first large-scale manufacturing of iron-based goods on Croatian soil was established by Petar IV Zrinski on his estates in Čabar, where he built a smelting furnace, foundry and forge in 1651.
+The ironworks facility employed hundreds of artisans and serfs producing goods such as nails, swords and plows, as well as other tools for various fields, and was in operation until the late 18th century.
+The iron products produced there were then transported all across the land, but were also exported through the Zrinski-controlled port in Bakar.
+In Bakar, a warehouse had also been built for this purpose.
+In one such example, the goods were traded for salt with the merchants from Naples.